Medicare Benefits Schedule GP and specialist attendances and expenditure

 The web update includes measures expressed as age-standardised rates per person.

 Age-standardised rates are hypothetical rates that would have been observed if the populations studied had the same age distribution as the standard population.
-This facilitates comparisons between populations with different age structures.
-This adjustment is important because the rates of many health conditions and health service usage vary with age.
+This facilitates comparisons between populations with different age structures and changes over time within an area.
+This adjustment is important because the prevalence of health conditions and rates of health service use vary with age.

 The direct method of age-standardisation was applied to the data.1 Age-standardised rates were derived by calculating crude rates by five year age groupings of 0–4 years to 85+ years.
-If a patient’s age was recorded as over 116, they were excluded.
 These crude rates were then given a weight that reflected the age composition of the standard population.
-The current standard population is the Australian Bureau of Statistics (ABS) Estimated Resident Population for Australia as at 30 June 2001.
+If a patient’s age was recorded as over 116, their records were excluded from the age-standardised rates.
+The current standard population is the Australian Bureau of Statistics (ABS) Estimated Resident Population (ERP) for Australia as at 30 June 2001.

 The web update presents information at the geography of: